AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-rpt-build-visual.md

 ---
 title: Visual Report Builder
+description: Learn how to use Visual Report Builder.
 ---
+# Visual Report Builder

 Visual Report Builder makes it easy to create quick reports based on predefined metrics.
 Each metric includes a query that defines the set of data for the report.